-Yordanos Eyoel, originally from Ethiopia, is a Partner at New Profit, a pioneering venture philanthropy fund in the U.S. She is the founder of the organization’s Civic Lab, a $5M initiative to invest in and support nonpartisan solutions to build civic trust and an inclusive democracy in America.
-During her tenure at New Profit, Yordanos has helped to grow the firm’s K-12 education portfolio, deploying over $40M+ to drive practice, policy, and cultural transformation in the U.S. education system.
-After becoming a U.S. Citizen in 2016, Yordanos co-founded and served as the International Spokesperson of the Sister March Network that mobilized over 4 million people for the 2017 Women’s March.
+Originally from Ethiopia, Yordanos Eyoel is a Partner at New Profit, a pioneering venture philanthropy fund in the U.S. She is the founder of the organization’s Civic Lab, a leading nonpartisan fund that invests in and grows innovative solutions building civic trust and an inclusive democracy in America.
+During her tenure at New Profit, Yordanos has helped to grow and deploy over $40M+ to drive innovative practice, policy, and cultural transformation in the U.S. After becoming a U.S. Citizen in 2016, Yordanos co-founded and served as the International Spokesperson of the Sister March Network that mobilized over 4 million people for the 2017 Women’s March.
 Yordanos has served as an Aspen Institute Women World Leaders Fellow in South Africa and a Rotary Foundation Ambassadorial Scholar in Venezuela.
 Yordanos holds a B.A. from the University of Florida and an M.P.P. from Harvard Kennedy School.
-In 2019, Yordanos gave the TEDx talk, “Why Voting Isn’t Enough” to address the need for continued investment in our democracy.
-Yordanos is the 2020 City of Boston Spark Impact Award winner, a Fellow of the second class of the Civil Society Fellowship, a Partnership of ADL and The Aspen Institute, and a member of the Aspen Global Leadership Network.
+In 2019, Yordanos gave the TEDx talk, “Why voting isn’t Enough” to address the need for continued investment in our democracy.
+Yordanos is the 2020 City of Boston Spark Impact Award winner and a Fellow of the second class of the Civil Society Fellowship, a Partnership of ADL and The Aspen Institute.